Locations:

 Advertisement

 Morning sickness may also have a genetic layer.
-If your birth parent or sibling experienced morning sickness in their pregnancies, you may have a higher likelihood of pregnancy nausea.
+If your birth mother or sibling experienced morning sickness in their pregnancies, you may have a higher likelihood of pregnancy nausea.
 It’s also common among people with a history of migraines, mood disorders or motion sickness.

 Some studies suggest morning sickness may have protected our hunting-and-gathering ancestors.
 Feelings of nausea may have guarded early humans and their developing embryos by causing pregnant people to avoid potentially dangerous foods, like poisonous berries or spoiled meat.